jumeneguete/Cineplex/README.md

 - React-router
 - Styled-components
 - Axios
-- Bootcamp Responde Aí API -  https://link-to-my-project-deployed.herokuapp.com
+- API provided by Bootcamp Responde Aí  -  https://link-to-my-project-deployed.herokuapp.com

 ### 🔸🔸How to run